 New shelters are built for strength and can withstand impact, harsh weather conditions and minimum load bearing which provides unsurpassed strength.
 Weather conditions include up to 150 mph winds and flying debris.
 Worried about insects or weather climates ruining your investment?
 Boring insects, mold, mildew and erosion are no match for concrete shelters.

 Alternatively, purchasing a used telecom shelter in “as-is” condition is an effective way to cut costs without sacrificing overall quality.
 By selecting from specific sizes that are available, surplus shelters can save your cost overhead and still remain very customizable based on your project requirements.

 Restored shelters undergo rigorous inspection and specific maintenance.
 All shelters can be customized to your liking including custom generators, racking and fire suppression options.
-These key components keep your necessary equipment running 24 hours a day, 7 days a week, avoiding any down time.
+These key components keep your equipment running 24 hours a day, 7 days a week, avoiding any down time.

 Check out some of our custom shelters in the field.